What is tuberculosis?

 The TB bacterium is spread through the air when an infected person coughs, sneezes, speaks, sings, or laughs; however, repeated exposure to the germs is usually necessary before a person will become infected.
 It is not likely to be transmitted through personal items, such as clothing, bedding, a drinking glass, eating utensils, a handshake, a toilet, or other items that a person with TB has touched.
 Adequate ventilation is the most important measure to prevent the transmission of TB.

 TB is diagnosed with a TB skin test.
-In this test, a small amount of testing material is injected into the top layer of the skin.
+In this test, a small amount of noninfectious testing material derived from the TB bacterium is injected into the top layer of the skin.
 If a certain size bump develops within two or three days, the test may be positive for tuberculosis infection.
-Additional tests to determine if a person has TB disease include x-rays and sputum tests.
+Additional tests to determine if a child has TB disease include x-rays and sputum tests.

 TB skin tests are suggested for those: